Richard Lyford

 Richard Hoover Lyford (born 7 October 1917; died November 4, 1985, North Hollywood, Los Angeles) was an American filmmaker.

 He directed avant-garde films in Seattle, Washington in his early career, including As the Earth Turns.
-During the 1940s, he found success working with Walt Disney.
+During the 1940s, he worked for Walt Disney.

-In 1950, he co-directed and edited The Titan: Story of Michelangelo which won an Academy Award for documentary feature in 1950 and was preserved by the Academy Film Archive in 2005.
-In 1951, he moved to Saudi Arabia to produce a documentary on the history of the Arab people.
-In 1956, this documentary was shown on the national TV and around the world called Island of Allah.
+In 1950, he co-directed and edited The Titan: Story of Michelangelo, which won an Academy Award for documentary feature in 1950 and was preserved by the Academy Film Archive in 2005.
+In 1951, he moved to Saudi Arabia to produce Island of Allah, a documentary on the history of the Arab people.

-In 1969, Richard Lyford returned to the Persian Gulf to produce a 93-minute movie about a young Arab pearl diver called Hamad and the Pirates which came out in 1971.
+In 1969, Richard Lyford returned to the Persian Gulf to produce Hamad and the Pirates, a 93-minute movie about a young Arab pearl diver.